chrriedel/MyDemoWebresource/readme.md

 ```
 and remove the .vscode folder from the root folder after the script has finished

+### Handling Existing Project Directory

+The script includes a check to see if the specified project directory already exists.
+If the directory exists, the script will switch to that directory.
+If the directory does not exist, the script will create it and then switch to it.

+This ensures that the script can be run multiple times without causing errors due to the directory already existing.
+It also allows you to add features like testing and continue working in an existing project directory if needed.

 ## Script Details

 ### User Prompts